BasLijten/blog/content/blog/quick-graphql-queries-to-experience-edge-using-rest-client/index.md

 ---
-title: "Quick Graphql queries to Experience Edge or XM/XP using REST Client"
+title: "a smal productivity boost: Graphql queries to Experience Edge or XM/XP using the vscode rest client plugin"
-date: "2023-03-16"
+date: "2024-03-16"
 category:
 - "Graphql"
 - "Experience Edge"